Nanomatrix: Scalable Construction of Crowded Biological Environments: Results

+Instantly generating and rendering such a large scene in atomistic detail was not possible with previous methods.
+The bounding box size of RBC mesh is $64,360 \times 15,110 \times 75,410= 73,334,686,636,000\AA^3$.
+The generated box-tile size is $1,000 \times 1,000 \times 1,000 = 1,000,000,000 \AA^3$.
+Each box tile has approx. $5,000$ molecular instances (hemoglobins of approx $4,380$ of atoms), with approx. $21,000,000$ atoms.
+Additionally, the surface area of the RBC mesh is $9.54061e+09 \AA^2$.
+The area of its membrane GW-tile is $500 \times 500 = 250,000 \AA^2$.
+Each membrane GW-tile has approx. $5,000$ molecular instances with approx $335,000$ atoms.
+Once the RBC would be fully generated, the entire scene would contain approx. $518$ millions of molecules with $1.2$ trillion of atoms.
+One SARS-CoV-2 virion consists of approx. $135$ thousand molecular instances with approx. $24$ million of atoms \rh{(see~\autoref{table:Dataset} for more details)}.
+In our model scene, there are four RBCs and twenty SARS-CoV-2 particles which leads to approx. $5$ trillion of atoms in total.
+However, the algorithm is scalable enough to work with any number of non-overlapping models that can be fitted into the bounding box of the scene.
 The implementation of the approach was realized using the Vulkan API~\cite{VULKAN} and NVIDIA's nvpro-samples framework~\cite{nvpro-samples}.
-The performance was measured using a NVIDIA GeForce RTX 3090 graphics card with 24 GB memory.
+The performance was measured using a NVIDIA GeForce RTX \rh{4090 graphics card with 24 GB memory}.
 In our experiment, we create a grid of dimension $200\times200\times200$ with cell size $2000$.
-Each cell cache buffer has a room for $1,000,000$ molecular instances.
+Each cell cache buffer has room for \rh{$500,000$} molecular instances.
 These are programmatically adjustable, they can be set to meet the requirements of any dedicated GPU.
-The construction algorithm is able to populate a cell with the membrane molecules in approx. 6 ms and with solubles molecular in approx. 3 ms. We implemented the approach in two environments.
+The construction algorithm is able to populate a cell with membrane molecules in approx. 6 ms and with soluble molecules in approx. 3 ms. We implemented the approach in two environments.
 The first environment, where the rendering is built on top of the Marion library, is developed using C++ and OpenGL 4.6 graphics API~\cite{Mindek-2018-marion}.
-The second environment, we call it NanoView, is built using the Vulkan graphics API with RTX functionality.
-Whereas the construction algorithm has approx. the same performance (as in both cases it relies on the compute shader pipeline and not on the graphics pipeline), the rendering differs significantly.
-We were able to achieve on average 2.5x speedup from the NanoView framework.
-On NVIDIA GeForce 3090 in Full HD resolution with similar settings of the scalable construction algorithm, Marion rendering runs at approx. 45~FPS (with drops down to 25~FPS).
-The NanoView framework runs at approx. 110~FPS (with drops to 80~FPS) with a single ray per pixel and 80~FPS (with drops to 30~FPS) with 5 rays per pixel.
+The second environment is built using the Vulkan graphics API with RTX functionality. \rh{\autoref{fig:Result} shows our model scene rendered using \rh{RTX-based renderer}.} Whereas the construction algorithm has approx. the same performance (as in both cases it relies on the compute shader pipeline and not on the graphics pipeline), the rendering differs significantly.
+We are able to achieve on average factor 2.5 speedup using the \rh{RTX-based} framework.
+On NVIDIA GeForce \rh{4090} in full HD resolution with similar settings of the scalable construction algorithm, Marion rendering runs at approx. 55~FPS (with drops down to 35~FPS).
+The \rh{RTX-based} framework runs at \rh{approx. 150~FPS (with drops to 110~FPS)} with a single ray per pixel and \rh{110~FPS (with drops to 80~FPS)} with 10 rays per pixel.
 This speedup is sufficient enough to provide us with the future possibility of integrating a VR or AR interface, where a high framerate is the key factor for a satisfactory user experience.
 The performance of Nanomatrix can be further boosted by submitting the rendering and construction workloads into two different \emph{Queue Families} in the GPU which allows the RT Core and compute workloads to be processed concurrently.
-This is a new feature that is supported by the recent NVIDIA’s graphics card architectures~\cite{NVIDIA-2021-Ampere-GPU-Architecture-whitepaper}.
+This is a new feature that is supported by recent NVIDIA’s graphics card architectures~\cite{NVIDIA-2021-Ampere-GPU-Architecture-whitepaper}.